leonkasovan/vscode-template-picker/README.md

 - Refresh the list of installed templates.

 ## Requirements
 - Visual Studio Code v1.90.0 or newer.
-- Internet connection required to download templates from GitHub.
+- Internet connection required to download templates from GitHub (optional).

 ## Extension Settings